ArkinSolomon/ArkinSolomon.github.io/_pages/projects/infinite-mazes.md

 I didn't experience too many bugs, the main one that I experienced was that whenever you click a UI element, you would also interact with the maze behind it.
 This was fixed simply by checking if the button was pressed down currently, or on the previous frame.
 Another issue I came across was UI scaling. iPads were my main issue here.
 The aspect ratio was more square-like than that of iPhones, which were my main test devices.
 Fixing it was not too bad, I simply created a few scripts for auto-scaling images linearly based on aspect ratio.

-This app will soon be available on the Apple app store.
-I have plans to try to release it over Christmas, and I will update here if I do.
+This app is available on the Apple app store.
 It has been sitting in GitHub for months, since I had to be 18 to publish it.
-I will update this website with the link when it is published on the app store.
+Since I am 18 now, it has been published, and you can [download Infinite Mazes](https://apps.apple.com/us/app/infinite-mazes/id1598435144).

 **For questions email [arkin@arkinsolomon.net](mailto:arkin@arkinsolomon.net)**.